 - Don’t come on a diet – San Francisco is such a foodie hub and you’ll want to try so many different foods.

 - Bring a sweatshirt – Tourists inevitably end up buying overpriced SF sweatshirts because they don’t realise how cold it can get!

 - Good walking shoes are essential – The city is incredibly walkable.

 Day 1: Golden Gate Park

-The De Young Museum is one of my favourites in the city.
+Also located in Golden Gate Park, the De Young Museum is one of my favourites in the city.
 Even if you aren’t interested in art, it’s worth a visit to go up to the tower for a view of the park and San Francisco.
 It’s free!

 If you don’t feel the need to relax, Golden Gate Park is one of my favourite places to run or cycle in the city.
 You’re always looking at something new and exciting so it doesn’t get boring (like running on a treadmill).

 If you’re planning on cycling through the park, I recommend picking up Lyft bikes and cycling to Ocean Beach.
 The closest Lyft Bike/Bay Wheels station is near the Panhandle, and you can drop them off at Ocean Beach near the Safeway.
 The ride takes around an hour and a half on the manual Lyft bikes (they’re quite heavy) and around an hour on the ebikes.
 The way down is all flat and downhill, so expect some uphill on the return.